 A storage system coupled with PV can monitor PV inverter output and inject or consume power to ensure the net output remains within the ramp requirements allowing for continuous energy injection into the grid.
 Additionally, with this ramp rate control benefit, energy otherwise lost when a PV inverter would self-regulate during a ramp up (by manipulating the I-V curve to curtail power output) can now be stored for later use.

-This configuration does pose integration challenges for microgrid operations.
-Dynapower offers AC-coupled solar plus storage inverters and fully-integrated systems at both behind the meter and utility-scale levels.
+This configuration is integration challenges for microgrid operations.
+Dynapower offers AC coupled energy storage inverters and fully integrated energy storage systems for both behind the meter and utility scale applications.

-With over a decade of experience in solar plus energy storage and over 425MWs of inverters/converters deployed worldwide, Dynapower can assist you in selecting the
+With over a decade of experience in solar plus energy storage and over 900MWs of inverters/converters deployed worldwide, Dynapower can assist you in selecting the

 optimal system for your existing or new PV array.